 On April 15th, 2023, long-term storage fees will be replaced by an aged inventory surcharge and once again, there are some significant fee increases here, as seen in the table below:

-Previously, long-term storage fees started when inventory age reached 271 days but, it now applies from 181 days onwards.
+Previously, long-term storage fees started when the inventory age reached 271 days but it now applies from 181 days onwards.

 And not only that, the same time periods have seen an extensive increase in storage fees under the new aged inventory surcharge.

 Inventory aged 271-300 days will now cost $3.80 per cubic foot, an increase of more than 150%.

 Inventory aged 301-330 days will cost $4.00 per cubic foot—an increase of 167%.

 And finally, inventory aged between 331-365 days will now cost $4.20 per cubic foot—a huge 180% bump!